Cyclone Phethai

-Severe Cyclonic Storm Phethai (Note: The name was suggested by Thailand, which is literally means zircon in Thai.
-In other terms, Phethai (เพทาย) was some interpreters said that the name refers to the vegetarian bean.) (/'peɪtaɪ/; Pay-ti) was a tropical cyclone which affected some portions of Sri Lanka and India during December 2018.
+Severe Cyclonic Storm Phethai (Note: The name Phethai (Thai: เพทาย, [pʰeː˧ tʰaːj˧]) was contributed by Thailand and means "zircon" in Thai.) was a tropical cyclone which affected some portions of Sri Lanka and India during December 2018.
 The fourteenth depression, ninth deep depression, seventh cyclonic storm, and fifth severe cyclonic storm of the 2018 North Indian Ocean cyclone season, Phethai developed from an area of low pressure that formed over the Bay of Bengal on 13 December.
 Having forecasted not to develop significantly, the depression then strengthened to a deep depression later that day before becoming a cyclonic storm on 15 December.
 Phethai further intensified and peaked to a severe cyclonic storm, the following day.
 The system then steadily weakened due to land interaction and increasing wind shear, before making landfall as a disorganized system over Andhra Pradesh on 17 December.
 It degenerated to an area of low-pressure inland later that day.

 Phethai caused over eight fatalities during its path towards East India.
 Some rice crops and paddies were destroyed and flooded, while over 31,600 individuals were evacuated to different centers in Godavari District and Odisha.
 The total damages from the cyclone were finalized at $100 million (2018 USD).